 28.3 Without limitation, Council will in no circumstances be liable for any indirect or consequential losses, including loss of profits, loss of revenue and loss of business opportunity.

-29.1 When visiting a Sutherland Shire Council Children’s Services managed site, attending a meeting/visit/excursion/event organised by SSC Children’s Services or interacting with a SSC Children’s Services employee OR Family Day Care Educator, adults will;
+29.1 When visiting a Sutherland Shire Council Children’s Services managed site, attending a meeting/visit/excursion/event organised by SSC Children’s Services or interacting with a SSC Children’s Services employee, adults will;

 - Use respectful and open communication